Powerlearnproject/se-assignment-day-2-git-and-github-Sir-JamesMuritu/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18374503&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+   - Version control is a system that records changes to files over time, allowing multiple people to collaborate on projects, track modifications, and revert to previous versions if needed.
+It is essential for software development, as it helps manage code efficiently and ensures project integrity.
+   - why GitHub is a popular
+     Collaboration: Enables multiple developers to work on a project simultaneously without overwriting each other's code.
+     Open Source Contributions: Allows developers to contribute to public repositories and collaborate on open-source projects.
+     Backup & History Tracking: Every change is recorded, preventing accidental data loss.
+     Cloud-Based Storage: Provides a central location for storing and sharing code online.
+  - version control help
+    Prevents Data Loss: Since every change is stored, accidental deletions or overwrites can be undone.
+    Tracks Modifications: Developers can see what changes were made, when, and by whom.
+    Facilitates Team Collaboration: Multiple developers can work on different parts of a project without conflicts.
+     Ensures Code Stability: Features and bug fixes can be tested in separate branches before merging into the main codebase.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?